-Job safety is the joint responsibility of ALL those at a pre-engineered steel building construction site.
-Everyone present needs to avoid hazards and to prevent injuries during construction.
+Job safety is the joint responsibility of ALL those present during the construction of prefab metal building kits.
+Everyone needs to avoid hazards and prevent injuries during metal building construction.

-GLOVES: Protect hands at the steel building site by wearing heavy-duty work gloves.
+- GLOVES: Protect hands at the construction site by wearing heavy-duty work gloves.

-BOOTS: Workers should all wear sturdy work boots with strong ankle support.
-Steel-toed boots are safest.
-Wear boots with rubber soles when installing roof panels.
+- BOOTS: All workers should wear sturdy work boots with strong ankle support.
+Steel-toed boots are the safest.
+Wear boots with non-slip rubber soles when installing roof panels.

-GOGGLES: OSHA-approved eye protection must be worn when using drills or saws on the job site.
+- GOGGLES: Always wear OSHA-approved eye protection when using drills or saws on a steel building erection site.

-HARD HATS: EVERYONE at the job site—including workers— must wear OSHA-approved hard hats at all times to protect from head injuries caused by falling objects.
+- HARD HATS: When erecting steel prefab buildings, everyone at the job site must wear OSHA-approved hard hats at all times to protect from head injuries from falling objects.

-MASKS: When installing insulation, workers should wear dust masks, long-sleeved shirts, and gloves to reduce the amount of contact with fiberglass.
+- MASKS: When installing insulation for metal building kits, workers should wear dust masks, long-sleeved shirts, and gloves to reduce the amount of fiberglass contact.

-- Be sure all employees know the safest way handle the pre-engineered building components and erect the steel framing.
+- Be sure all employees know the safest way to handle the pre-engineered building components and how to erect steel prefab buildings correctly.

 - Repeat safety procedures daily.

-- Caution everyone at the site to be constantly vigilant about what they are doing, as well as what other workers are doing near them.
+- Caution everyone at the site to be constantly vigilant about what they are doing, as well as what other workers nearby are doing.

-- Be sure everyone notes the location of any electrical wires on the site.
+- Make sure everyone notes the location of any electrical wires on the steel building erection site.

 - Caution workers and others on location about weather-related dangers— especially high winds, lightning, or precipitation

-- The sharp edges of metal sheeting can cut fingers.
-Be especially careful handling steel sheets in windy conditions.
+- Be especially careful handling steel panels in windy conditions.
 High wind may catch unsecured metal sheeting even at ground level, knocking an unsuspecting worker to the ground.

-- Manufacturers sometimes apply oil or wax to steel panels before shipping.
-Wipe all panels clean before installation.
+- Manufacturers sometimes apply protective oil or wax to steel panels before shipping.
+Wipe all panels clean before installation!

 - Never use electrical tools when standing on wet surfaces!